I am always doing that which I cannot do, in order that I may learn how to do it

 - legal document automatisation, including contract clause extraction, contract analysis, contract stipulation, contract generation, text summarization, and document automatisation: regulation automatisation, automated writs etc.);

-- legal research automatisation, among other legal analytics (analysing and identifying relevant case law).
+- legal research automatisation, among other legal anylysis and legal analytics (analysing and identifying relevant case law).
 This includes features like document classification, recognizing legal precedent pattern, entity recognition;

 - predictive analytics that means predictive in exploiting patterns found in historical and transactional data to identify risks and opportunities in oder to assess risks and make informed decisions about how to handle certain things;